 A sleep trial is your golden ticket to finding the perfect mattress, but it’s more than just a countdown.
 To truly know if a mattress is right for you, you need a strategy.
 Going in with a plan helps you objectively assess your new bed and make a confident decision before the trial period ends.
 Here’s how you can be methodical and get the most out of every night.

-Create a Week-by-Week Evaluation Plan
+Create a Simple Evaluation Plan

 It's normal for a new mattress to feel a bit strange at first, and your body might need at least one to two weeks to get used to it.
 Don't make a snap judgment after one night.
 Instead, break your trial into phases.
 During the first week, just focus on the initial feel.
 In weeks two and three, pay close attention to how your body is adjusting.
 Are you waking up with fewer aches?
 By the fourth week, you should have a clear idea of your sleep quality.
 This structured approach helps you move past the initial "new mattress" feeling and evaluate how it truly performs for you over time.

-Test for Key Comfort and Support Features
+Test for Comfort and Support

 Beyond just sleeping, actively test your mattress.
 Lie down in your usual sleeping position and ask yourself, "Is it too soft or too firm?"
 Check for proper spinal alignment by having a partner see if your spine is straight when you’re on your side.
 Pay attention to pressure points around your hips and shoulders.
 If you share your bed, test for motion transfer by having your partner get in and out of bed.
 Don’t forget to check the edge support by sitting on the side.
 A great mattress should feel comfortable and supportive no matter how you use it, and pairing it with the right adjustable base can further customize that support.

-Keep a Simple Sleep Journal
+Keep a Sleep Journal

 Your memory can be fuzzy, especially when you’re half-asleep.
 It’s a good idea to use the mattress for at least 30 nights to let your body fully adapt.
 To track your progress, keep a simple journal on your nightstand.
 Each morning, jot down a few notes.
 How did you sleep?
 Did you toss and turn?
 Did you wake up feeling refreshed or sore?
 Giving your sleep a quick rating from 1 to 10 can reveal patterns you might otherwise miss.
 This log provides concrete evidence of how your sleep is improving (or not), making your final decision much easier.
 Your pillows also play a big role, so be sure to note their comfort level too.